Jordanhho/CMPT373-Epsilon-Project/deployment.md

 How to send a foreground process to the background

-  [ctr+z]         // pause the running process and return to terminal prompt bg              // make the paused process run in the background jobs            // list info for the existing processes - JOB_NUMBER, STATUS, etc fg %JOB_NUMBER  // run job with JOB_NUMBER on the foreground bg %JOB_NUMBER  // run job with JOB_NUMBER on the background nohub <PID>     // unataches the background job from the terminal, so logout does not shut it down.
+  [ctr+z]         // suspend the running process and return to terminal prompt bg              // make the paused process run in the background jobs            // list info for the existing processes - JOB_NUMBER, STATUS, etc fg %JOB_NUMBER  // run job with JOB_NUMBER on the foreground bg %JOB_NUMBER  // run job with JOB_NUMBER on the background nohub <PID>     // unataches the background job from the terminal, so logout does not shut it down. kill %JOB_NUMBER